NeMe Arts Centre

 Marios Theophilides (CY) is a lawyer.
 He holds an LL.B. from the University of Warwick, an LL.M. in Commercial Law from Cardiff University and an M.Sc. in Shipping, Trade and Finance from Cass Business School, City University.
 He is a member of the Cyprus Bar Association and of the Institute of Chartered Shipbrokers.

-He holds an MA in History and Theory of Art from the Cyprus University of Technology and is a candidate for an MA in Fine Art from OCA UK.
+He holds an MA in History and Theory of Art from the Cyprus University of Technology and an MA in Fine Art from OCA UK.
 Parallel to his legal practice he has exhibited his work in Cyprus and abroad.

 Elina Theodotou (CY) completed her BA Fine Arts at St Martin’s College of Art and Design, 2000 – 2003 and her MBA at the European University of Cyprus in 2005.